We’re super excited that you’re entering this Competition and very mindful about how much time and effort photographers put into creating an image.

 - Primary and High School students.

-Our new normal has seen us working from home, practicing physical distancing, finding new ways to entertain ourselves, explore our environment, maintain our mental wellbeing and keep safe, active and healthy.
+Our new normal has seen us working from home, practising physical distancing, finding new ways to entertain ourselves, explore our environment, maintain our mental wellbeing and keep safe, active and healthy.

 Through the exciting medium of photography our Competition’s focus is to capture our new normal, express our understanding of how to keep safe and healthy during a pandemic and show that we aren’t alone in this journey – we’re all in this together.

 The Competition judges will be looking for photographs that express our new normal and COVID-safe behaviour.
 To make it easy for you we’ve put together a coronavirus (COVID-19) resources page with links to information that will outline the COVID-safe behaviours that you can apply when you’re photographing people in different settings.

 Your photos can include a range of healthy lifestyle themes and concepts: